dorjeduck/mostring/README.md

  In the following demo, we compare the performance of the standard List's `extend` and `append` methods with the `extend` method of `MoList`.
 While the `extend` method of the standard `List` performs suboptimal in this demo, its `append` method closely approaches the performance of `MoList extend`, which still delivers a speedup of approximately 1.5 times.

- While the append method of List does employ an ahead of time memory allocation policy, the extend method doesnt.
-MoList implements a custom extend method which takes advantage of ahead of time allocation.
-In this demo we compare the standard List extend, append and the extend method of MoList.
-While the stand List extend performs poor in this demo, the standard List append method is close to what MoList extend achieves.

 ```rust
 from time import now